rxtsel/dot/README.md

 If a folder exists, it is deleted before create symlinks.

 > **Note**: Only base configurations are included.
 You can add more configurations if you want.
-With `ln -s ...` command.
+With `ln -s` command.

 ```bash
 [ -d ~/.config/kitty ] && rm -rf ~/.config/kitty